AVAnnotate/documentation/pages/events.md

 2. Copy the URL to the IIIF manifest.
 ![IIIF Image 2](../../assets/eventimage-iiif1.png)
 <br>
-3. Select "Import Manifest," paste the URL, and select "Analyze."
+3. Select "Import Manifest" from the `Add Event` page, paste the URL, and select "Analyze."
 ![IIIF Image 1](../../assets/iiifimage2.png)
 <br>
 4. If the manifest is properly formed, a "Success!" message will appear.
 Save.